Article last updated on April 10, 2024 and initially published on December 1, 2022

 The lawsuit seeks to recover losses on behalf of Opendoor investors who were adversely affected by alleged securities fraud during the defined Class Period.

-The NASDAQ traded stock “OPEN” has plummeted from a high of $34.59 in February 2021 to a low of $1.85 at close of today’s publishing date of December 1, 2022.
+The NASDAQ traded stock “OPEN” had plummeted from a high of $34.59 in February 2021 to a low of $1.85 at close of the initial publishing date of this article: December 1, 2022.

 Opendoor Class Action Lawsuit Accusations